Tillered Docs

 arctic services get SERVICE_ID

-journalctl -u arctic | grep -E "(tproxymgr|iptunmgr)"
+journalctl -u arctic | grep 'reconciler=firewall'

-MACVLAN interface issues
+MACVLAN interface not created

-1. List network interfaces
+List interfaces and addresses:

 ip link show